VictoriaMetrics/VictoriaMetrics/README.md

 For example, when `-replicationFactor=3` is passed to `vminsert`, then it replicates all the ingested data to 3 distinct `vmstorage` nodes.

 When the replication is enabled, `-dedup.minScrapeInterval=1ms` command-line flag must be passed to `vmselect` in order to de-duplicate replicated data during queries.
-It is OK if `-dedup.minScrapeInterval` exceeds 1ms.
+It is OK if `-dedup.minScrapeInterval` exceeds 1ms when [deduplication](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/README.md#deduplication) is used additionally to replication.

 Note that [replication doesn't save from disaster](https://medium.com/@valyala/speeding-up-backups-for-big-time-series-databases-533c1a927883), so it is recommended performing regular backups.
 See [these docs](#backups) for details.